evmts/tevm-monorepo/packages/memory-client/docs/functions/createMemoryClient.md

 > **tevmReady**: () => `Promise`\<`true`\>

-Returns a promise that resolves when the tevm is ready This is not needed to explicitly be called as all actions will wait for the tevm to be ready
+Returns a promise that resolves when the TEVM is ready.
+This is not needed to explicitly be called as all actions will wait for the TEVM to be ready.

 #### Example